hvppycoding/hvppycoding.github.io/_posts/2024-09-09-claude-prompting-guide.md

 4. Recommendations:
    - Provide 3 data-driven recommendations, each with a brief rationale

-After the analysis, suggest three types of data visualizations that would effectively communicate these findings."
+After the analysis, suggest three types of data visualizations that would effectively communicate these findings.
 ```
 </div>